Contact us

 • This suggests that investments made in developing countries will have a higher risk exposure than a developed country, even if it is well governed with solid legal system.

-Evaluation of Risk – political Risk
+Evaluation of Risk – Political Risk

 • Political risk is the risk that changes in governments, decisions made by governments, or the way governments operate will significantly affect the profitability of a business or an investment.
 Assessing political risk is not easy, but investors tend to value government stability.